John Hepburn (soldier): 1620s

 In 1620 Sir Andrew Gray began to levy forces for the support of Queen Elizabeth of Bohemia, and he established his camp on Hepburn family property at Monkrig.
 John joined Gray's forces, leaving Scotland in May 1620, and thereafter commanded a company of pikes who served as the personal guard to the exiled King of Bohemia.
-After the defeat at White Mountain Gray's forces united with Count Ernst Mansfeldt's troops, and by 1622 Hepburn held the rank of captain.
+After the defeat at White Mountain Gray's forces united with Ernst von Mansfeld's troops, and by 1622 Hepburn held the rank of captain.
 He served during the battles of Bergen op Zoom in July and of Fleurus in August 1622.
 It was after Mansfeld's forces were disbanded in 1623 that Hepburn and his troops entered Swedish service.

 In 1625 Hepburn was appointed colonel of his own infantry troop at a salary of £380 per annum.
 He served with honour during Sweden's Prussian campaigns, particularly in the defence of Mewe against a Polish army of 30,000 in 1625.
 By 1627 his reputation was such that he became one of four Scottish colonels knighted that year by Gustav II Adolf, the others being Patrick Ruthven, Alexander Leslie and David Drummond.